Use this checklist to make sure your department is ready to participate in the Pcard program.

 Does your department understand that the Pcard is a valuable tool for purchasing a broad range of products and services, but that policy and best practices require certain controls?
 They include:

-- Transaction amount limited to $2,500 (including tax, freight and handling charges).
+- Transaction amounts are limited by each individual department up to program limit maximums (including tax, freight and handling charges).

 - Built-in controls prohibit restricted commodities.